ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 whon we commenoo To slander friend or
 foe, Tbink of tbo barm one word may 2^ *
 ? . . .
 To i those who littlo know, l l
+Remember oursos, sometimes, liko -Our
+ohiokenB 44 roost at home Don&#x27;t epoak of
+others&#x27; faults until We have none of our
+own. . *?
 </td></tr></table>

 ---